Kate Gosselin Rumors: ‘Kate Plus 8’ Star Makes Children ‘Prisoners In Their Own Home’?

 — Wetpaint (@WetpaintTV) January 21, 2017

 That’s the word from Wetpaint, whose latest round of Kate Gosselin rumors suggest that the mother of eight has stricter rules than you could possibly imagine that any one person could have.
-In addition to subjecting the children to pat-downs when they come back from their father, Jon’s, home, the children have so many rules that, by their own admission, they feel like prisoners in the house!
+In addition to subjecting the children to pat-downs when they come back from their father Jon’s home, the children have so many rules that, by their own admission, they feel like prisoners in the house!

 “Kate says no clothing or belongings can be brought from her house to Jon’s house, so the kids arrive for visitation [at Jon’s] in their school uniforms and change into clothes Jon has for them when they get to his house, then they put their uniforms back on before heading to their mom’s house.”